torik42/YaLafi/README.md

 Space in the first part may correspond to arbitrary space in the plain text that does not break the paragraph.

+**Remark.**
+With option --multi-language, yalafi.shell only replaces in text parts with language according to option --language.

 This German example replaces two words by a single one and vice versa:
 ```
 so dass & sodass